InnovationNetworks/skin/README.md

 Permission to use, modify or redistribute this model is hereby granted, provided that both of the following requirements are followed: a) this copyright notice is included. b) this model will not be redistributed for profit without permission and c) the requirements of the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License <http://creativecommons.org/licenses/by-nc-sa/3.0/> are complied with.

-The authors gratefully acknowldge funding during the course of development of the model from the European Commission, DAAD, and the British Council.
+The authors gratefully acknowledge funding during the course of development of the model from the European Commission, DAAD, and the British Council.